layumi/Person_reID_baseline_pytorch/README.md

   2018 & 2017 News
  </b></summary>

 **What's new:** FP16 has been added.
 It can be used by simply added `--fp16`.
-You need to install [apex](https://github.com/NVIDIA/apex) and update your pytorch to 1.0.
+You need to update your pytorch to 2.0.

 Float16 could save about 50% GPU memory usage without accuracy drop. **Our baseline could be trained with only 2GB GPU memory.**
 ```bash